Cinema of Sweden: Post-war

 Another Swedish postwar filmmaker of note is Bo Widerberg.
 His 1963 film Raven's End (Kvarteret Korpen) and The Man on the Roof (Mannen på taket) are widely regarded as classics.
 His later works include The Man from Majorca (Mannen från Mallorca), The Serpent's Way (Ormens väg på hälleberget) and All Things Fair (Lust och fägring stor).
 Widerberg received three Academy Award nominations for Best Foreign-Language Film, Raven's End, Ådalen 31 and All Things Fair, but never won.

 Jan Troell started his career as Widerberg's director of photography, but could soon debut with his own film Here's Your Life (Här har du ditt liv).
 He went on to direct The Emigrants (Utvandrarna) in 1971 and its sequel The New Land (Nybyggarna) the following year.
 The films are based on Vilhelm Moberg's epic novels about Swedish emigration to America in the 19th century, books extremely well known in Sweden.
 The Emigrants was nominated for four Academy Awards, including Best Director and Best Picture.
 Troell then went to Hollywood, where he directed Zandy's Bride, starring Gene Hackman, and Hurricane.
 He returned to Sweden to make The Flight of the Eagle (Ingenjör Andrées luftfärd), a film about the Swedish explorer Andrée's disastrous 1897 polar expedition.
 The film was nominated for an Academy Awards for best foreign language film.
 Later works include the controversial Il Capitano: A Swedish Requiem (Il Capitano), Hamsun, about Knut Hamsun, As White as in Snow (Så vit som en snö), and several documentaries.

 In the 1960s Ingmar Bergman saw a comedic duo's variety show on Gröna Lund and told his studio "There are two funny guys down at Gröna Lund.
 Why don't you let them do a movie?
 There aren't too many funny movies these days."
 The duo was Hans Alfredsson and Tage Danielsson, known as Hasse & Tage, who made a movie called Svenska bilder.
 Their own production company AB Svenska Ord made many more movies after that one, directed either by Hasse or Tage.
-They include, among others Docking the Boat (Att angöra en brygga), The Apple War (Äppelkriget), The Man Who Quit Smoking (Mannen som slutade röka), Release the Prisoners to Spring (Släpp fångarne loss – det är vår!), Ägget är löst, The Adventures of Picasso (Picassos äventyr), SOPOR and The Simple-Minded Murder (Den enfaldige mördaren).
+They include, among others Docking the Boat (Att angöra en brygga), The Apple War (Äppelkriget), The Man Who Quit Smoking (Mannen som slutade röka), Release the Prisoners to Spring (Släpp fångarne loss – det är vår!), Egg!
+Egg!
+A_Hardboiled_Story (Ägget är löst), The Adventures of Picasso (Picassos äventyr), SOPOR and The Simple-Minded Murder (Den enfaldige mördaren).
 These movies have cult status in contemporary Sweden.